Jazz in Mexico

-Jazz in the United States, had its start in New Orleans and is known for its complexities, fusion, and improvisational efforts.
-Which later diffused to Mexico.
-Because of that we saw, an influx of Mexican and Afro-Mexicans have influenced the genre and vice-versa.
+Jazz in the United States, had its start in New Orleans and is known for its complexities, fusion, and improvisational efforts, which later diffused to Mexico.
+Because of that, an influx of Mexican and Afro-Mexicans have influenced the genre and vice-versa.

-History of Jazz in Mexico
+History of jazz in Mexico

-From the 1900 - 1960 the jazz phenomenon occurring in the U.S. transcended onto Mexico as well.
+From 1900 - 1960 the jazz phenomenon occurring in the U.S. transcended onto Mexico as well.
 This was able to happen due to the Afrodiasporic network that shaped jazz and took it through the Gulf of Mexico to lower North America.

 Around the 1920's economic prosperity in Mexico made Mexico City, a desirable spot for Afro-Antillean migrants who brought the presence of Afro-Antillean Music.
 Early recordings of jazz in Mexico can be traced back to the late 1920s.

 In the 1930's majority of the music scene in the United States was jazz.
-And in Mexico, music that came from the United States had the most prominence in Mexican music media.
+And in Mexico, American music had the most prominence in Mexican music media.
 This was also due in part because Mexico already had variations of jazz such as Mexican Waltz, Blues, and Danzon creating a very similar cultural product that simultaneously emerged alongside the United States.

-Mid-way, in the 1940's throughout this decade Hispanic musicians learned to compose, and translate jazz learned in the United States, and they would bring it back to Mexico to start their own jazz groups.
+Throughout the 1940's Hispanic musicians learned to compose, and translate jazz learned in the United States, and they would bring it back to Mexico to start their own jazz groups.
 And the big band format became extremely popularized in Mexico in this time period.

 In the 1950's a new generation of jazz artists came in and left behind the big orchestra format of jazz.
 They started smaller bands that would focus on smaller niches of people.
 This is known of the "golden era" of jazz in Mexico.
 Heavily propelled by movies.
 The golden age in Mexico reached its peak, due to the involvement of the United States in WWII.